 I’m not really a fan of the sticky gooey form of taro known as poi.
 But if you bake it into bread or even mochi donut form, I’m about it.

-The most famous place to get malasadas, a type of Portuguese donut, in Hawaii is at Leonard’s Bakery.
+The most famous places to get malasadas, a type of Portuguese donut, in Hawaii is either at Leonard’s Bakery or Pipeline Bakeshop & Creamery (Check out this post, where I compare the two bakeries – all we decide a winner?).
 These treats are definitely a local favorite worth trying.
 I would recommend the original, the cinnamon sugar, or, if you are feeling a bit adventurous, the li hing mui one.